 What is Wonka?

 Wonka is the short name for the Willy Wonka Candy Company, owned by the Swiss multinational corporation Nestlé.
 The factory where the sweets are made is located in Itasca, Illinois.
-The first candies under the famous brand began to appear in 1971 – the same year that the film was made based on the book Charlie and the Chocolate Factory.
+The first candies under the famous brand began appearing in 1971, the same year the film Charlie and the Chocolate Factory was released.
 Their wrappers featured the logo with a bold color scheme.

 1971 – 1996